fastify/fastify-plugin/README.md

 # fastify-plugin-ts

-This is an experimental rewrite of [https://github.com/fastify/fastify-plugin ](fastify-plugin), written in Typescript.
+This is an experimental rewrite of [fastify-plugin](https://github.com/fastify/fastify-plugin), written in Typescript.